 We see safety vests everywhere—not only on construction sites but also on motorcycle riders and paramedics.

+Safety vests are as common as construction shirts on jobsites.
 But, do you know the strict guidelines safety vests need to meet to fit into construction compliance standards?

 For instance, did you know many readily available safety vests don’t meet construction compliance guidelines?
 That’s either because of the retro-reflective band quality, placement, or fabric color choice.
 This could potentially put you and your crew at risk.